ElasticLens

 public function fieldMap(): IndexBuilder { return IndexBuilder::map(User::class, function (IndexField $field) { $field->text('name'); $field->text('email'); $field->embedsMany('profiles', Profile::class)->embedMap(function ($field) { $field->text('bio'); $field->array('tags'); }); $field->embedsBelongTo('company', Company::class)->embedMap(function ($field) { $field->text('name'); $field->text('industry'); }); $field->embedsMany('logs', UserLog::class, null, null, function ($query) { $query->orderBy('created_at', 'desc')->limit(10); })->embedMap(function ($field) { $field->text('action'); }); }); }}Then search across all of it:

-User::viaIndex()->whereNestedObject('profiles', function ($query) { $query->where('profiles.bio', 'like', '%elasticsearch%');})->get();The related models are observed too.
+User::viaIndex()->where('profiles.bio', 'like', '%elasticsearch%')->get();Related models are observed too.
 Update a Profile and the parent IndexedUser rebuilds automatically.

 Features

-Section titled “Features”- Auto-sync - Every create, update, and delete on your base model is reflected in the index automatically
+Section titled “Features”- Auto-sync - Every create, update, and delete on your base model is reflected in the index.
+Automatically.

 - Embedded relations - Flatten hasMany, hasOne, belongsTo into searchable nested objects